the8472/mldht/docs/sanitizing-algorithms.rst

 This is how I found the polluted routing tables in LT nodes.

 The sanitizing and passive features work best on very active nodes which are likely to visit malicious nodes multiple times.
 The active mechanism is more suited for slow nodes which don't generate much traffic and can afford sending another validating RPC every now and then.

 Sanitizing Writes
 -----------------

-This one is easy.
-Derive token from origin IP, port, ID, target ID and a rotating secret.
+This one is reltively easy.

+A write ``token`` offered in ``get_peers`` and ``get`` responses should be derived from the origin IP, port, ID, target ID and a rotating secret.
-If a remote node can't even keep its ID or port stable between two requests there is no point in storing its data.
+When receiving a corresponding ``announce`` or ``put`` request the ``token`` can be compared against one re-derived from the same properties.
+This ensures that a remote node keeps its externally visible properties stable, does not collude in sharing write tokens with other nodes and does not abuse a writen token to spam store requests for many distnct keys.

+These should be reasonable restrictions because due to hashing it is quite unlikely that the same remote node would ask the local node to store multiple unrelated values and even in the very rare case that it does it's not unreasonable to require it to send independent requests to obtain separate tokens for each ``target`` or ``info_hash``.

+When the secret is rotated the previous value should be kept to provide some temporal overlap, otherwise tokens offered before the rotation would immediately become invalid.